 I think they will say ‘it was inhumane to put signs in your hospitals to prohibit the use of mobile phones so that relatives had to ring them up on the premium rate bedside phone lines that the hospital was making commissions from?“

-I think they will say ‘you spent billions on Hospital treatments and but when patients left they weren’t being given discharge videos?’
+I think they will say ‘you spent billions on treatments in your Hospitals but when patients left these facilities they weren’t being given discharge videos?’